zhaowenlan1779/threeSD/README.md

 You can now enjoy your games with Citra, at high resolutions, with custom controllers, and the (now in Canary) Custom Textures feature!

-It is recommended that you also [dump your system archives and shared fonts](https://citra-emu.org/wiki/dumping-system-archives-and-the-shared-fonts-from-a-3ds-console) and optionally [dump your config savegame](https://citra-emu.org/wiki/dumping-config-savegame-from-a-3ds-console) (if you come across problems), for the best experience while enjoying Citra.
+It is recommended that you also optionally [dump your config savegame](https://citra-emu.org/wiki/dumping-config-savegame-from-a-3ds-console) if you come across problems, for the best experience while enjoying Citra.

 If you have any game cartidges, and would like to dump them as well, visit [this tutorial](https://citra-emu.org/wiki/dumping-game-cartridges).

 ## TODO

-* System archives
 * Config savegame
 * UI improvements
     * Better error messages